1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: His policy aimed at bringing Indian states under British control.

-3. Lord Wellesley was also known as:
+3. Lord Wellesley was also known as___________.

 A) Morning Star of Indian Renaissance